moengage/MoEngage-iOS-SDK/README.md

 For more information about the SDK and manual installation, go to the following link --> http://docs.moengage.com/docs/ios-sdk-integration

 Change log:

+v3.1.0
+Fixed a bug where InApp was shown even when the keyboard was over the screen.
+Improved logging mechanism, which will help in debugging any issue which arises.

 v3.0.0
 Supports iOS10 changes for Notifications.
 Makes use of UserNotifications framework for iOS10.